plone/plone.app.robotframework/docs/source/index.rst

 keyword-driven testing approach.
 Selenium is a web browser automation framework that exercises the browser as if the user was interacting with the browser.

-Next: :doc:`Get started by seeing an example of how to add acceptance tests to your add-on. <tutorial.rst>`
+:doc:`Get started by seeing an example of how to add acceptance tests to your add-on. <tutorial>`

 ..
 If you are developing for Plone core and want information about
 .. acceptance tests for Plone core skip to ADD-LINK-HERE.